FAQ

 Are fees charged for Brillion Nature Center Programs?

-While many of our public programs are free to members, there is a fee for non-members or groups to attend naturalist let programs.
+While many of our public programs are free to members, there is a fee for non-members or groups to attend naturalist-led programs.
 See Program Guide for further information on group programs and rates.

 When is the Nature Center building open?

-The naturalist hours are 8:30 – 3:30 on Monday - Friday and occasional Saturdays according to the program schedule.
+The naturalist hours are 8:30 – 3:30 on Tuesday - Friday and 9 - 1 PM on Saturdays according to the program schedule.
+Off-site or evening programs may cause these hours to change.

 Does the Nature Center accept orphaned or injured wildlife?